-This tour celebrates Raphael's life and work five centuries after his death, and after the major spring 2022 exhibition at the National Gallery, London.
+This tour celebrates Raphael's life and work five centuries after his death.
 By following in his footsteps, travelling through the landscapes he painted, one can gain an insight into the artistic development of this most impressionable, adaptable and experimental of artists.
 His art will be placed in the context of the culture of the time, while analysis of preparation and design and explication of narrative will bring it to life.
 The immensity of his talent and his soaring intellect will become evident.